 Exams 1, 2, and 3 will be standard 50-minute closed-book in-class exams.
-The Final Exam will also be a closed-book in-class exam; it will be a longer comprehensive exam covering material from the entire course.
+The Final Exam will be an open-book in-class exam; it will be a longer comprehensive exam covering material from the entire course.

 5. Academic Integrity